Nursing leadership is about impact. Broaden yours.

 2 years to complete

 The online Clinical Leadership DNP program is a total of 35 credits — nine 3-credit courses and two 4‑credit courses.
 You can earn your degree in as few as two years.
 There is a brief on-campus orientation for students before they begin their online coursework and another at the end of your coursework to present your DNP project.
-Coursework for Duquesne’s online MSN‑DNP is designed to enhance your evidence-based nursing practice and position you for leadership now and into the future.
+Coursework for Duquesne’s online MSN‑DNP is designed to enhance your evidence-based nursing practice and position you for leadership now and in the future.

 Post-Bachelor’s Executive Nurse Leadership DNP